Bernardo Pessanha

 Bernardo Cappelle Homem Caldeira Pessanha (born 17 January 1983) is a Portuguese politician serving as a member of the Assembly of the Republic since 2024.
 He has served as president of the jurisdictional council of Chega since 2023.
+His first professional experience was in 2007 as a member of the content production team for the official website of the Portuguese Presidency of the Council of the European Union.
+He worked in the press office of the parliamentary group of Chega between 2022 and 2024.